b. patisserie

 The Food

-Macarons in creative flavors.
+Macarons in rotating flavors.

 Scones: Five or six varieties, baked fresh daily.

-Tartines: On house-made levain bread for a more substantial visit.
+Tartines: On house-made levain bread.

 The Space